Handcrafted drinks Central Valley style

 The result is beautiful.
 Its dark, luscious currant color lends itself to a cocktail drink enjoyed in an era long since passed that can fit right at home now.
 It’s a drink that Marilyn Monroe or P!nk would enjoy, a cocktail that a Tower hipster or local farmer could sit at the bar and raise a toast to.
 But on this night, it was truly a drink that Donna and Richard enjoyed.

-Written by Donna Howard, who is involved in a number of nonprofits throughout Fresno.
+Written by Richard Melella and Donna Howard.
+Ms. Howard is involved in a number of nonprofits throughout Fresno.
 She is expected to graduate in December with a master’s degree in peacemaking and conflict studies from Fresno Pacific University.
 Richard Melella is a member of the Central California Life advisory board.
 He has worked in higher education for more than 25 years and is currently the chief academic officer for Institute of Technology Inc., which has campuses in California and Oregon.

 Photos by Dan Minkler.